kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 fi
 ```

-Well, now we have one problem, how do we know about our current live version?
+But, how do we know about our current live version?

-Remember that `/deployment_id`?
-That's how we can get our current live
+Remember that `/deployment_id` in our nginx configuration?
+That's how we can
-version:
+get our current live version:

 ```bash
 LIVE_VERSION=$(curl -s -w "\n" "https://domain.app/deployment_id")